 Rental car: $48.92

 Note: Perhaps not surprisingly, NYC’s hotel cost topped the nation.
-But that’s largely because rates soared 17.5% year over year.
+But that’s large because rates soared 17.5% year over year.

 Rental car: $46.95